RemasteredArch/RemasteredArch/README.md

 - I'm RemasteredArch, a user interested in exploring the worlds of Linux & coding.
   - You may call me Arch
-- You can reach me through...
+- You can reach me through
   - My email at remasteredarch@gmail.com
   - My Reddit account at u/remasteredarch